Campus Electronic Recycling Collection (CERC)

 Where and when to drop off electroincs

-You must arrange to bring your items to either of the two events.
-However, email firstname.lastname@example.org if your department has a large quantity of electronics to be recycled and special request pick-ups can be arranged.
+You must arrange to bring your items to the event.
+However, email email@example.com if your department has a large quantity of electronics to be recycled and special request pick-ups can be arranged.
+If you wish to recycle your electronics before the CERC event, you may arrange a disposal through OBFS and pay the UIC movers to haul your electronics away.

 How to submit the paperwork to dispose university electronics